International Festival of Pyrotechnic Arts

-The pyrotechnics are judged on a certain list of factors.
+The pyrotechnics are judged on a specific list of factors.

-While in the region, be sure to try dog sledding, snow boarding or skiing.
+While in the region, be sure to try dog sledging, snowboarding or skiing.

-The village resort contains the largest ski area in the world including its famous “Three Valleys” with multiple runs.
+The village resort contains the largest ski area globally, including its famous “Three Valleys” with multiple runs.